 What often goes unreported and frighteningly unnoticed is the war the administration is waging on women through

-The Federal Sentencing Review, together with Vera Institute engaged in an in-depth review of President Obama’s Clemency Initiative.
+Doug Berman’s Federal Sentencing Reporter, together with Vera Institute engaged in an in-depth review of President Obama’s Clemency Initiative.

 January 26, 2015